 Plandaí Biotechnology, Inc. focuses on the production of proprietary botanical extracts for the nutriceutical and pharmaceutical industries.
-It is developing two extracts, including Phytofare Catechin Complex derived from green tea harvested in the Senteeko Tea Estate in Mpumalanga, South Africa; and Phytofare Limonoid Glycoside Complex extracted from lemons, which are sourced from plantations in South Africa.
+It is developing two extracts, including Phytofare Catechin Complex, which is derived from green tea harvested in the Senteeko Tea Estate in Mpumalanga, South Africa; and Phytofare Limonoid Glycoside Complex extracted from lemons that are sourced from plantations in South Africa.
 The company also produces and sells timber and agricultural products from its farm and tea estate holdings in South Africa.
 In addition, it intends to use its plantation leases to focus on the farming of whole fruits, vegetables, and live plant material.
-The company is based in Seattle...
+The company is based in...

 2226 Eastlake Avenue East

 Total Annual Compensation: $117.5K

 Vice President of Sales and Director